ArchiveBox/pydantic-pkgr/README.md

 When fetching it back from the DB, the `Binary` field is auto-deserialized / immediately usable:
 ```
-obj = Dependency.objects.get(name='curl')         # everything is transparently serialized to/from the DB,
+obj = InstalledBinary.objects.get(name='curl')    # everything is transparently serialized to/from the DB,
                                                   # and is ready to go immediately after querying:
 assert obj.binary.abspath == curl.abspath
 print(obj.binary.abspath)                         #   Path('/usr/local/bin/curl')